bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 To get an idea of how the RadioTAG protocol works in practice, read the two [narratives](#narratives) in the Appendix.
-These step through the two most common scenarios to show what is communicated between the receiver (radio) and the tag service at the HTTP level.
+These step through the two most common scenarios to show what is communicated between the client (radio) and the tag service at the HTTP level.
 This section is particularly useful for developers who want to understand how the various bits of the API hang together.